Search intent is the reason why people search on Google.

 - Intent: See a video on how to tie shoelaces.

-If you now write a blog post about “how to tie shoelaces”, that won’t get traction because the intent is to see a video.
+If you write a post about “how to tie shoelaces”, it won’t get views because the intent is to see a video.

 Even slightly missing the search intent might mean you’ll never rank on Google—no matter how good a post you write.